BohdanZasymovych/discrete_lab2/README.md

 When a client connects to the server, the key exchange happens.
 The client sends its public key and receives the server's public key.
 The server uses the client's public key to encrypt messages and send them to the client.
 Client uses the server's public key to encrypt messages and send them to the server.

 ## Messages exchange
 To send a message, it is encrypted with the public key.
 Then converted to bytes.
 Afterwards, the byte length of a message is calculated.
-When sending a message over a socket, firstly, the header containing 4 bytes determines the length of the message sent, then comes the message, and after it, its hash.
-A hexadecimal string of hash computed with the SHA256 algorithm is always 64 bytes long.
+When sending a message over a socket, firstly, the header containing 4 bytes determining the length of the message is sent, then comes the message, and after it, its hash.

-To receive a message, the first header with 4 bytes determining the message length is received.
+To receive a message, firstly header containing 4 bytes determining the message length are received.
 Then the number of bytes specified in the header is received, and 64 bytes of the hash are received.
+A hexadecimal string of hash computed with the SHA256 algorithm is always 64 bytes long.
 The message is decoded to an integer, decrypted with the private key, and its integrity is verified.

 ```python
     def __send_message(self, c: socket, msg: str, public_key: tuple):